 The theatrical amazement in his voice drew chuckles from around the ballroom.

-A man carrying a magnum of champagne and three long stemmed glasses bounded onto the stage.
+A man carrying a magnum of champagne and three long stemmed goblets bounded onto the stage.

 “Look!” exclaimed the Pastor, pointing.
 “It’s Willie Booth!”
 He turned to Jonathan.
 “He was my best man!
 Oh, how young he looks!
 He lost his life at Iwo Jima, you know.”

 Willie popped the cork and the crowd cheered.
-He poured bubbly champagne for Desmond and Amanda and himself, then raised his glass and said, “A toast!
+He poured bubbly champagne for Desmond and Amanda and himself, then raised his goblet and said, “A toast!
 To Desmond and Amanda!”

 “Hear!
 Hear!” came toasts from around the ballroom, as people raised their drinks to honor the engaged couple.
 Young Desmond and Amanda entwined their arms for an engagement toast and sipped the bubbly champagne.
 They were smiling and looking lovingly into each other’s eyes.